 Love, Death & Robots is a new 18-episode science fiction / fantasy anthology series on Netflix with episode lengths ranging from 6 to 17 minutes.
-The result of a plan to make to adapt graphic novel anthology series Heavy Metal to the big screen gone awry, the show is like a YouTube hopping nerd-fest for people with low attention spans and an open mind about the portrayal of female characters on TV.
+The result of a plan to adapt graphic novel anthology series Heavy Metal for the big screen gone awry, the show is like a YouTube hopping nerd-fest for people with low attention spans and an open mind about the portrayal of female characters on TV.

 It is dished up by exec producers Joshua Donen (Gone Girl), David Fincher (Fight Club), Jennifer Miller and Tim Miller (Deadpool) and consists of mostly super hi-def computer graphics, sublime looking two-dimensional animations, and augmented live footage.
 Some episodes play out like extended cut-scenes from epic computer games while others feel like you are watching an entry to an artful animation competition.

-Love, Death & Robots is so much better than the offerings so far from Oats Studio and just a massive high-five to all science fiction fans who might have felt let down by Philip K Dick’s Electric Dreams.
+Love, Death & Robots is so much better than the offerings so far from Oats Studio and a massive high-five to all the science fiction fans who might have felt let down by Philip K Dick’s Electric Dreams.
 Some reviewers are suggesting that you can dip in and out of the episodes in any order you want depending on how much time you have like some ADD riddled fan-boy.
 I consumed it in the order it was presented, like a starving man faced with an all you can eat buffet and had it done in two 9-episode sessions.

 Here’s a quick overview of the delights on offer with studio and director in brackets after each title, and I’ll try and avoid too many spoilers.
 All episodes were written by Philip Gelatt (Rise of the Tomb Raider) based on top quality source code unless otherwise stated: